wawsyy/pro1/README.md

 The project uses Hardhat with FHEVM plugin for FHE operations.
 Configuration can be found in `hardhat.config.ts`.

+### Key Configuration Files

+- `hardhat.config.ts` - Main Hardhat configuration
+- `tsconfig.json` - TypeScript compiler settings
+- `.gitignore` - Git ignore patterns

+## Security Features

+- **Ownership Control**: Only owner can reset counter and transfer ownership
+- **Pausable**: Contract can be paused by owner in emergency situations
+- **Access Modifiers**: Proper use of modifiers for access control

 For more information about how to use this template, please refer to the [FHEVM doc](https://docs.zama.ai/fhevm)